Replacing Old Smoke Detectors

 Thanks for your electrical wiring question Jim.

-How to Replace a Faulty Smoke Detector
+How to Wire a New Smoke Detector

-Application: Installing Smoke Detectors.
+Application: Installing or Replacing a Smoke Detector.

 Tools Required: Basic Hand Tools and Safe Ladder.